constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 <!-- Object -->
 In my doctoral research, I introduce Collaborative Link Data Query Processing, a paradigm where multiple query engines collaborate to improve query result completeness and execution performance in LTQP.
-<span class="comment" data-author="RT">Make sure to briefly mention here the importance and novelty of the collaborative aspect, or what collaborative means to you.</span>
 <!-- Findings -->
 I divide the research on the cooperation of query engines into two parts:
 1) Improving the completeness of results, by exploring more of the search space,